MASONRY'S MYSTERY:THE ORIGIN OF RITUAL

 Our Masonic forefathers told elaborate stories

-about the origin of the Craft, sometimes well intentioned, often "tongue in cheek"
+about the origin of the Craft, sometimes well intentioned,

 It is no wonder that today so many of the organization's detractors allow ignore